-The College Board Accuplacer is designated as the system-endorsed placement instrument for assessment of reading comprehension, written English and mathematics in the implementation of the Minnesota State Board Policy 3.3 Assessment for Course Placement.
+The College Board Accuplacer is designated as the system-endorsed placement instrument for assessment of reading, writing, and mathematics in the implementation of the MN State Board Policy 3.3 Assessment for Course Placement.

 Reading and writing tests

-CLEP, DSST, TOEFL, GRE, GMAT and other tests
+DSST, TOEFL, GRE, GMAT and English language proficiency tests

 Metropolitan State University does not administer these tests.
-Students should find relevant information on the internet.
+Students should search and find relevant information on the Internet.